Jingo-Finance/docs/docs/sdk/v3/reference/classes/SwapQuoter.md

 # Class: SwapQuoter

-Represents the Pegasys V3 QuoterV1 contract with a method for returning the formatted calldata needed to call the quoter contract.
+Represents the Jingo V3 QuoterV1 contract with a method for returning the formatted calldata needed to call the quoter contract.

 ## Table of contents